-Osteoarthritis (OA) of the knee can cause pain and stiffness that can interfere with even the simplest day-to-day activities.
-For some, over-the-counter and prescription pain medications can provide enough relief, especially in early-stage OA.
+Osteoarthritis (OA) of the knee typically causes pain and stiffness that can interfere with even the simplest day-to-day activities.
+For some, over-the-counter and prescription pain medications provide enough relief, especially in early-stage OA.
 For others, it may be necessary to try other treatment options.

 Some doctors use two separate needles: one to inject the steroid and another to inject the anesthetic.
 The corticosteroids are injected directly into the knee joint for targeted relief from pain and inflammation.

 The right injectable treatment for you will depend on the severity of your OA and symptoms.
-Your doctor will also consider other factors, such as other medical circumstances, when deciding which treatment option is best for you.
+Your doctor will also consider other factors, such as other medical conditions, when deciding which treatment option is best for you.